Preference Restrictions in Computational Social Choice: A Survey: Manipulation and Control

 Constructive control by deleting alternatives is defined in a similar manner.
 One can also consider control by adding voters or alternatives.
 In this case, an instance of the problem consists of a profile $P$ over $A$ and a pool of additional voters/alternatives that can be added; for adding voters, we assume that each voter in the pool has a ranking of the alternatives in $A$, and for adding alternatives, it is assumed that each voter in the original profile has a ranking over the set $A\cup A'$, where $A'$ is the set of potential new alternatives, and if we choose to add a subset $B\subseteq A'$ of the alternatives, each voter forms their vote by restricting of their ranking of $A\cup A'$ to $A\cup B$.

 CCDV is NP-complete both for Borda~\citep{russell2007complexity} and for Veto elections~\citep{lin2012solving}.
-If we now turn to single-peaked profiles, we encounter an interesting situation: \citet{yang2017complexity} shows that \textsc{Borda-CCDV} remains hard even for single-peaked preferences, but can be solved in polynomial time for single-caved preferences (cf.\ \Cref{def:single-caved}).
-In contrast, \textsc{Veto-CCDV} is solvable in polynomial time for single-peaked preferences; single-caved preferences have not been studied in this context so far.
+If we now turn to single-peaked profiles, we encounter an interesting situation: \citet{yang2017complexity} shows that \problemname{Borda-CCDV} remains hard even for single-peaked preferences, but can be solved in polynomial time for single-caved preferences (cf.\ \Cref{def:single-caved}).
+In contrast, \problemname{Veto-CCDV} is solvable in polynomial time for single-peaked preferences; single-caved preferences have not been studied in this context so far.
+For Copeland$^{\alpha}$-rules ($\alpha \in [0,1)$) the complexity of the CCDV (and the CCAV problem about adding voters) is open.

 Further work has established a detailed complexity map of control problems for almost single-peaked preferences~\citep{fal-hem-hem:j:nearly-sp,yang2014approval,yang2014controlling,yang2015multipeak,yang2020comp}.